 Essentially brands need to be able to collect and deploy the data they have on consumers to deliver an omnichannel experience.
 When it comes to UX, brands have to focus on designing for users and their journey, rather than around particular channels, thus optimizing the experience.
 There shouldn’t be gaps or discrepancies as they switch between channels such as when moving between your website and app.
 This requires marketing teams to personalize and optimize the end-to-end customer experience across the sales funnel.

 2 What is omnichannel experimentation?

 There are significant differences between traditional and omnichannel experimentation.

 This normally focuses on testing an hypothesis on a single, digital channel, such as a website or app.
 For example, a brand might test whether changing the layout of a page or removing steps from a customer journey delivers benefits in terms of increased conversions.
-Experiments can vary in complexity, depending on whether they are server-side or client-side.
+Experiments can vary in complexity, depending on whether they are server-side or client-side testing.

 While it is extremely powerful, traditional experimentation normally looks at user behavior on one channel, not across multiple ones.
 So a visitor to your website may see a variation to the user experience that is not replicated in an email they receive or an ad that appears on their social media feed or search results.